Is that carb ultra-processed? Here's a test even a kid can do

 1. The 10 to 1 test

-"A food should have at least one gram of fiber for every 10 grams of carbohydrate," Mozaffarian says.
+"A food should have at least 1 gram of fiber for every 10 grams of carbohydrate," Mozaffarian says.
 For example, if you're looking to buy a granola bar, examine the nutrient label.
-If there are 30 grams of total carbohydrate in the bar, then there should be at least three grams of fiber in it, too.
+If there are 30 grams of total carbohydrate in the bar, then there should be at least 3 grams of fiber in it, too.
 If not, choose a different bar.

 This test, he says, ensures foods aren't packed with only refined flours and sugars.
 "So there's a balance between refined starches, whole grains, bran, seeds and other other healthful ingredients," Mozaffarian explains.